Azure/template-analyzer/CONTRIBUTING.md

   * This is a great way to test NuGet consumption of local changes

 ### Code Structure
-1. Analyzer CLI (or another calling application) identifies JSON files (template and parameter files) and invokes Analyzer.Core.
+1. Analyzer CLI (or another calling application) identifies JSON files (template and parameter files) and invokes Analyzer Core.
 2. Analyzer Core calls the Template Processing Library to process the template and (if supplied) the provided parameters.
 The Template Processing Library processes all the template functions.
 3. Analyzer Core then calls the JSON and PowerShell Rule Engines, which evaluate each of their rules against the template/parameter pairs.
 4. JSON Rule Engine evaluates the expressions specified in the `evaluation` section of the rule and generates results to identify the rule violation in the template.